Skip to content

 LargeBinary BLOB

-Date TIMESTAMP Stored as microsecond epoch
+Date DATE Stored as day count

-DateTime TIMESTAMP Microsecond precision, UTC
+DateTime TIMESTAMP Microsecond precision

-Time TIMESTAMP Stored as microsecond-of-day
+Time TIME Stored as microsecond-of-day

 Uuid UUID Native 128-bit UUID